judyj/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 Verify SIMP ISO boot options work
 ---------------------------------

-This check is verifies that a server booted from the SIMP ISO can be bootstrapped for the 'simp' scenario and following boot options
+This hefty check verifies that a server booted from the SIMP ISO can be bootstrapped for the 'simp' scenario and following boot options:

 * Using default boot option
 * Using disk encryption boot option